-An appropriate mixing proportion of TBLCC needs to consider their annual energy consumption.
-The annual energy consumption includes the energy for air conditioning, lighting, equipments and heating.
-The calculation of annual energy consumption is based on the typical building energy consumption of national building standards in China.
-It can be seen from Figure 6 that there are large difference of the annual energy consumption among the 22 samples with different proportions.
+Figure 6.
+Annual energy consumption of the samples.

+annual energy consumption is based on the typical building energy consumption of national building standards in China.
+It can be seen from Fig. 6 that there are large difference of the annual energy consumption among the 22 samples with different proportions.
 The results show that Sample 5, 11, 13, 19 and 21 consume the amount of energy less than the average of all the samples and have better performance in energy consumption.
-Sample 4, 7,9,10 and 18 have worse performance in annual energy consumption.
+Sample 4, 7, 9, 10 and 18 have worse performance in annual energy consumption.

-3.2 Comparison of daily peak to valley difference in electricity load
+3.2.
+Comparison of daily peak to valley difference in electricity load